Top of the pageCheck Your Symptoms

 - If symptoms get worse or you have any concerns, call your doctor.
 You may need care sooner.

 - Try gentle exercise.
 Take a short walk each day.
-Gradually increase your walking time until you are walking for at least 20 minutes.
+Bit by bit, increase your walking time until you are walking for at least 20 minutes.

 - Make sure you drink enough fluids.
-Most adults should try to drink between 8 and 10 glasses of water or noncaffeinated beverages each day.
-Avoid alcoholic beverages and caffeine, which can increase dehydration.
+Avoid alcohol and caffeine.
+They can increase dehydration.
 If you have heart failure or kidney failure, talk to your doctor about what amount of fluid is right for you.

 - Try a stool softener, such as Colace, if your stools are very hard.